Our goal is to share information and products that are truly helpful to renters.

 Provided that you signed a lease with the landlord, you have the same rights as any other tenant.
 However, if you are not on the lease things, get more complicated.
 In general, if you are not on the original lease you are subject to the person who is on the lease.
 They, in a sense, act as your landlord.
 They would be the one responsible for requesting repairs, paying rent, and maintaining the lease requirements.
 They may also be the one to evict you or ask you to move out.

 Since your roommate is acting as your landlord, you may have some protections.
 However, laws vary greatly between states, counties, cities and buildings.
-Check out your Virginia renters rights laws to better understand which tenant’s rights may apply to your situation.
+Check out your renters rights to better understand which tenant’s rights may apply to your situation.

 Join the Roost Community